raspberrychris/chrishainesnew/content/blog/alternative-search-engines-are-they-worth-it.md

 This is what made Google our number-one choice all those years ago now, it did exactly this, combining ease of use with functionality, but since then, they seem to have prioritized its Ads business model over understanding what people liked about Google in the first place.

 Sure, getting a few instant answers in the SERPs is great, but I am not sure anyone really likes the random new SERP features that enter our lives every few years.

 Google has lost its simplicity of design and, to be honest, just looks cluttered and badly designed.

 The crazy thing is that ChapGPT has a similar level of functionality but just without the visual clutter, which makes for a much better experience, in my opinion.

+In a world full of constant distractions, there is something meditative about visiting a website that is clean and easy on the eyes.